thephpleague/csv/docs/8.0/inserting.md

 echo $writer; // displays "one,two\r\n";
 ~~~

-<p class="message-info">Please refer to <a href="/8.0/bom/">the BOM character dedicated documentation page</a> for more informations on how the library manage the BOM character.</p>
+<p class="message-info">Please refer to <a href="/8.0/bom/">the BOM character dedicated documentation page</a> for more information on how the library manage the BOM character.</p>